rydmike/flex_color_picker/README.md

 [here](#function-showcolorpickerdialog), is another way around this when logging is used.

 It is worth noticing that for keyboard color code entry, as each entry also changes the selected color interactively for every entered character, we cannot know when the editing is actually done.
-Thus keyboard entries generate start and end events for every char input, just as when selecting a color by clicking on direct color items or when pasting in a new color.
+Thus, keyboard entries generate start and end events for every char input, just as when selecting a color by clicking on direct color items or when pasting in a new color.

-You can use you the [LIVE web example](https://rydmike.com/flexcolorpicker/#/) to observe and study the behavior of the above callbacks when you use the picker.
+You can use the [LIVE web example](https://rydmike.com/flexcolorpicker/#/) to observe and study the behavior of the above callbacks when you use the picker.
 The demo includes trackers that show their behavior.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/FCP-22.png?raw=true" alt="Picker 22"/>